Microsoft to buy 'Call of Duty' maker for $68.7 billion | DW | 18.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The US tech giant said it will acquire video game maker Activision Blizzard in the biggest deal in the sector.
+In the biggest deal in the sector, the US tech giant said it will acquire video game maker Activision Blizzard — which has been hit by allegations of misconduct and unequal pay.

-Microsoft's Xbox console makes it a major player in the gaming industry

 Microsoft Corp. announced on Tuesday plans to buy the videogame giant Activision Blizzard for $95 (€84) per share.

-The all-cash deal, valued at $68.7 billion, is thought to be the biggest ever in the gaming sector.
+The all-cash deal, valued at $68.7 billion, is thought to be the biggest ever in the gaming sector after Dell bought data-storage company EMC in 2016 for around $60 billion.

+The merging will make Microsoft the third-largest gaming company by revenue, behind Tencent and Sony, Microsoft said.

-"Gaming is the most dynamic and exciting category in entertainment across all platforms today and will play a key role in the development of metaverse platforms," Satya Nadella, Microsoft's chief executive officer, said in a statement.
+"Gaming is the most dynamic and exciting category in entertainment across all platforms today and will play a key role in the development of metaverse platforms," Microsoft CEO Satya Nadella said in a statement.

 More to follow...